 “Certainly not!”
 Bob chuckled before continuing.
 “Also, as I recall, we didn’t go to our house.
 We went around the corner to her place.
 And finally, she wasn’t that big — you tend to exaggerate.
 She just had a little bitta junk-in-the-trunk.”

 Zabka threw his head back and laughed.
 “A little bit?!
 She had a shit-ton!
-She was shaped like a pear, and I thought her ass was two garbage bags overstuffed with marshmallows!”
+She’s shaped like a pear, and I thought her ass was two garbage bags overstuffed with marshmallows!”

 “Okay, enough,” Bob said.
 “You made your point.”